 We mentioned that unengaged employees were looking for new jobs—and this stat confirms they're finding them.
 Low-engaged teams experience higher turnover rates than engaged teams, indicating that they believe they'll find something better elsewhere.

 Pay isn't enough anymore (although it's still important).
-Employees want to find meaningful work where they feel recognised, appreciated, and valued.
+Employees want to find meaningful work where they feel recognized, appreciated, and valued.

 7. Employees Are 3.6x More Likely to Be Motivated by Daily Feedback Vs. Annual Feedback (Gallup)